This Is How Long It Takes To Make Wine At Home!

 - A packet of yeast suitable for winemaking

-For this recipe you don’t have to get all fancy, here is the equipment with added links to buy it directly online:
+For this recipe you don’t have to get all fancy, here is the equipment you will need:

 - Bottles with screw caps or corks

 - 2 Gallon glass, plastic, ceramic or metal jar/crock suitable for winemaking.(pick one with a lid)

 - 1 Gallon carboy container